Loop quantum gravity: Spin foams from BF theory

 (tetrads are like triads but in four spacetime dimensions), one recovers general relativity.
 The condition that the $B$ field be given by the product of two tetrads is called the simplicity constraint.
 The spin foam dynamics of the topological field theory is well understood.
 Given the spin foam 'interaction' amplitudes for this simple theory, one then tries to implement the simplicity conditions to obtain a path integral for general relativity.
 The non-trivial task of constructing a spin foam model is then reduced to the question of how this simplicity constraint should be imposed in the quantum theory.
 The first attempt at this was the famous Barrett–Crane model.
 However this model was shown to be problematic, for example there did not seem to be enough degrees of freedom to ensure the correct classical limit.
 It has been argued that the simplicity constraint was imposed too strongly at the quantum level and should only be imposed in the sense of expectation values just as with the Lorenz gauge condition $\partial_\mu \hat{A}^\mu$ in the Gupta–Bleuler formalism of quantum electrodynamics.
 New models have now been put forward, sometimes motivated by imposing the simplicity conditions in a weaker sense.

 Another difficulty here is that spin foams are defined on a discretization of spacetime.
 While this presents no problems for a topological field theory as it has no local degrees of freedom, it presents problems for GR.
 This is known as the problem triangularization dependence.

 Modern formulation of spin foams

-Just as imposing the classical simplicity constraint recovers general relativity from BF theory, one expects an appropriate quantum simplicity constraint will recover quantum gravity from quantum BF theory.
+Just as imposing the classical simplicity constraint recovers general relativity from BF theory, it is expected that an appropriate quantum simplicity constraint will recover quantum gravity from quantum BF theory.

-Much progress has been made with regard to this issue by Engle, Pereira, and Rovelli, Freidel and Krasnov and Livine and Speziale in defining spin foam interaction amplitudes with much better behaviour.
+Progress has been made with regard to this issue by Engle, Pereira, and Rovelli, Freidel and Krasnov and Livine and Speziale in defining spin foam interaction amplitudes with better behaviour.

 An attempt to make contact between EPRL-FK spin foam and the canonical formulation of LQG has been made.